 The Evolution of Access Management:

 RBAC, the foundational principle of access management, involves assigning clusters of permissions based on predefined roles.
 Initially, RBAC seemed promising, but organizations soon discovered its limitations in adapting to their evolving needs.
 Companies are dynamic entities, constantly changing and growing.
-Defining and maintaining concrete roles for individuals over time became a daunting task.
+Defining and maintaining concrete roles for individuals over time became a daunting task that leads to 'role explosion'.
 As a result, alternative approaches to RBAC were explored to address the challenges encountered in access management.